kixxx97/ojt/README.md

 php artisan serve
 ```

-and visit [http://localhost:8000/](http://localhost:8000/) to see the application in action.
+and visit [http://localhost:8000/](http://localhost:8000/) to see the application in action.-->
+laravel 5.4 chat application for 1 and 1 it company